Table of contents

 How Much Does It Cost to Renovate a House in Australia?

-When it comes to renovating, the majority of home renovation projects are an investment that can add both values and appeal to your property.
+When it comes to renovating, the majority of home renovation projects are an investment that can add both value and appeal to your property.

-• The potential to add value.
+• Renovation has the potential to add value.
 A well-executed renovation can boost the appeal and value of your property.

-• New amenities to enjoy.
+• Renovation can offer new amenities to enjoy.
 Revamping the backyard into an entertainer’s delight, or transforming a small, poky kitchen into a chef’s ultimate dream can turn a ho-hum home into your dream house.

-• Cheaper than shopping for a new home.
-If you’re thinking of cutting your losses and moving altogether, you’ll spend a small fortune on agent’s commission, advertising, legal fees and stamp duty in order to move.
+• Renovation is usually cheaper than shopping for a new home.
+If you’re thinking of cutting your losses and moving altogether, you’ll spend a small fortune on the agent’s commission, advertising, legal fees and stamp duty in order to move.

-• Potential budget overruns.
+• There is the potential for the budget to overrun.
 Almost every renovation project is liable to encounter some sort of additional, unexpected cost at some point.

-• Surprise costs.
+• There can be surprise costs.
 Once you begin renovating, you may unearth “hidden” work that requires an investment, but that doesn’t add any value.
 This includes things like plumbing and electrical work; they’re necessary, but they don’t add any new amenities or value.

-• Low ROI.
+• Potential for a low ROI (return on investment).
 If you’re renovating to add value, there are no guarantees that will actually happen, especially if the overall property market is slow or stagnant.

 The average house renovation costs in Australia

-If you’re ready to upgrade the kitchen, living rooms, bathrooms or backyard of your home or investment property, you’ll be keen to work out your budget upfront.
+If you’re ready to upgrade the kitchen, living rooms, bathrooms or backyard of your home or investment property, you’ll need to work out your budget upfront.

 • Your location.
 Different cities and regional towns have different levels of available tradespeople, materials and supplies, which all impact the final price you pay.